 Over three million work-related illnesses and injuries were reported in 2015 across the public and private industries.
-Fortunately, many employees were able to make a full recovery and return to work as before the injury.
+Fortunately, many employees made a full recovery and return to work as before the injury.
 For other workers, however, their injuries and illnesses were so severe, they were forced to undergo an amputation or suffered permanent damage to a body part.
 While they may have been able to return to work after some time, their life was changed forever.
-The workers’ compensation system acknowledges the hardship these employees experience, and it offers scheduled loss compensation in many of these situations.
+The workers’ compensation system acknowledges the hardship these employees experience, and it offers scheduled loss compensation in many situations.

 What Is a Scheduled Loss?

-A scheduled loss occurs when an employee must undergo an amputation or experiences ankyloses, the loss of use of a specific body part.
-Ankylosis is stiffening and immobility that occurs when bones begin to fuse together due to the body’s inflammatory response.
+A scheduled loss occurs when an employee must undergo an amputation, experiences ankylosis or loses use of a specific body part.
+Ankylosis is stiffening and immobility that occurs when bones fuse together due to the body’s inflammatory response.
 These conditions can inhibit a worker’s ability both to experience life and earn income as they did before the injury, and the workers’ compensation system provides benefits to address these serious and lasting injuries.
 Scheduled losses include the loss of use of:

 - Eye (or vision)